freelance-tech-writer/tech-writers-style-guide/README.md

 	**Good**:
 	```
 	- Update README file
 	- Fix any parsing bugs
 	- Rename the repository.
 The joke's not funny anymore.
 	```

 	**Bad**:
 	```
 	- Update README file.
 	- Fix any parsing bugs.
 	- Rename the repository.
-The joke's not funny anymore.
+The joke's not funny anymore
 	```

 <a name="additional-standards--ellipsis"></a><a name="2.3"></a>